Understanding Natural Therapies

 But these misconceptions arise from people’s experiences with local herbalists who claim supernatural skills.

 But natural health care is much more and improving in some parts of the world at developing

 This includes natural elements such as water, sand, heat and metals (like in the case of acupuncture), and sunlight.

 I think the term “Alternative Medicine” is a popular misnomer for natural therapy.

 This is ironic; considering that many forms of natural therapies have existed centuries before conventional medicine.

-The main difference between the two is existence of evidence-based health care.
+The main difference between the two is the existence of evidence-based health care.